dannysemi/runpod-serverless-proxy/docs/goliath_guide.md

 Follow the instructions provided in [hf-pre-downloader](./hf_pre_downloader.md) guide to load the model in the network volume before creating the endpoint.
 This will save on execution time.

 I use a network volume with a size of `65 gb`.
+Make sure the region you choose has 48gb hardware configurations available.

 ## Endpoint Configuration

 ![endpoint configuration](image-10.png)

 ![template configuration](image-11.png)

+**Important:** Be sure to use the new `registry.gitlab.com/dannysemi/worker-vllm:eager_mode` worker or this configuration will not work.

 Here are the template configuration values: